All About Rosacea: Triggers, Treatments and Tips for this Chronic Skin Condition

 Finacea: This is the brand name of a medication with the active ingredient azelaic acid, a topical ingredient that has been around for quite some time.
 This active ingredient was re-released in a new vehicle, a foam, that some is less irritating than some other formulations and may be more effective.

 Laser Treatments for Rosacea: Many medications can help the inflammatory papules and pustules of rosacea, but the most effective and long-term solution for the redness are in-office laser treatments.
 These lasers target the blood vessels at the surface of the skin which are responsible for the redness.
-I use a combination of different lasers, individualized to the patient’s skin type, goals, and tolerance for downtime such as bruising.
+I use a combination of different lasers, individualized to the patient’s skin type, goals and tolerance for downtime such as bruising.
 The pulsed dye laser is usually the most effective, but strong settings can result in bruising.
 For those who want confidently avoid bruising, I generally choose the KTP laser.
 This procedure has little downtime, usually just some increased redness for about 24 hours.
-After 3-4 treatments, patients usually see a significant reduction in the redness that can last for 3-4 years.
+After three to four treatments, patients usually see a significant reduction in the redness that can last for three to four years.

 Should those with rosacea try and tackle it alone or always seek the help of a dermatologist?